Data-Analytics-Center/Database_Manager/README.md

 2. Save the token somewhere secure and do not share it with anyone.
 You will not be able to view the token again so make sure you copy and save it.

-#### Use the following link to install the package into your pipenv environment (assuming you have the environment created)-
+#### Use the following link to install the package into your pipenv environment -

 `pipenv install git+https://<ACCESS_TOKEN>@github.com/Data-Analytics-Center/Database_Manager.git#egg=Database_Manager`